Feature Selection: A Data Perspective: Introduction

-\paragraph{Unsupervised Feature Selection}\mbox{}\\ Unsupervised feature selection is generally designed for clustering problems.
-As acquiring labeled data is particularly expensive in both time and efforts, unsupervised feature selection on unlabeled data has gained considerable attention recently.
-Due to the lack of label information to evaluate feature importance, unsupervised feature selection methods seek alternative criteria such as data similarity and local discriminative information to define feature relevance.
-A general framework of unsupervised feature selection is illustrated in Figure~\ref{fig:ClusteringFramework}.
+Unsupervised feature selection is generally designed for clustering problems.
+As acquiring labeled data is particularly expensive in both time and efforts, unsupervised feature selection has gained considerable attention recently.
+Without label information to evaluate the importance of features, unsupervised feature selection methods seek alternative criteria to define feature relevance.
 Different from supervised feature selection, unsupervised feature selection usually uses all instances that are available in the feature selection phase.
-Also, the feature selection phase is either independent of the unsupervised learning algorithms (filter methods), or it relies on the learning algorithm to iteratively improve the quality of selected features (wrapper methods).
-After the feature selection phase, it outputs the cluster structure of all data samples on the selected features by using a typical clustering algorithm.
+The feature selection phase can be independent of the unsupervised learning algorithms (filter methods); or it relies on the learning algorithms to iteratively improve the quality of selected features (wrapper methods); or embed the feature selection phase into unsupervised learning algorithms (embedded methods).
+After the feature selection phase, it outputs the cluster structure of all data samples on the selected features by using a standard clustering algorithm~\cite{guyon2003introduction,liu2007computational,tang2014feature}.

-\paragraph{Semi-Supervised Feature Selection}\mbox{}\\ Supervised feature selection works when sufficient label information is available while unsupervised feature selection algorithms do not require any label information.
-However, in many real-world applications, we often have a small number of labeled samples and a large number of unlabeled samples.
-Both supervised and unsupervised feature selection algorithms are not suitable in this scenario.
-For supervised methods, the small number of labeled samples may be insufficient to provide correlation information of features; while unsupervised methods totally ignore class labels which could provide useful information to discriminate different classes.
-Therefore, it is desirable to develop semi-supervised methods by exploiting both labeled and unlabeled samples.
-We provide a general framework of semi-supervised feature selection in Figure~\ref{fig:SemiSupervisedFramework}, it is similar to the framework of supervised feature selection except that in semi-supervised methods only partial label information is available.
+Supervised feature selection works when sufficient label information is available while unsupervised feature selection algorithms do not require any class labels.
+However, in many real-world applications, we usually have a limited number of labeled data.
+Therefore, it is desirable to develop semi-supervised methods by exploiting both labeled and unlabeled data samples.